New Visions: History and Context

-The four New Vision group co-founders, Sliman Mansour, Vera Tamari, Tayseer Barakat and Nabil Anani, were inspired by calls to boycott goods from Israel and the West, and chose to forego buying imported art supplies in favor of using local materials from their surrounding environment.
-They replaced oil paints, and instead began to produce works of fine art such as paintings, posters, mixed media assemblage, and earthworks with only materials found or produced locally.
-The group is lauded as an example of 'committed art', bringing the political in symbolic form of the land (e.g. as mud, hay, leather) into the artwork.
+The four New Vision group co-founders, Sliman Mansour, Vera Tamari, Tayseer Barakat and Nabil Anani, were inspired by calls to boycott goods from Israel, and chose to forego buying imported art supplies in favor of using local materials from their surrounding environment, embodying the First Intifada's philosophy of self-reliance.
+They stopped using oil paints, and instead began to produce works of fine art such as paintings, posters, mixed media assemblage, and earthworks with only materials found or produced locally.
+The group's output is lauded as an example of 'committed art', bringing the political in symbolic form of the land (e.g. as mud, hay, leather) into the artwork.

 It has been described as an "artists' precursor to Boycott, Divestment and Sanctions (BDS)," highlighting the continued centrality of nonviolent resistance to the Palestinian cause over time.
 The group's audience was broad and included targeting an international audience as well as the Palestinian public.
 New Visions became a model for political art in Palestine, and has had a lasting impact on contemporary art practice.

-Materials
+Materials and Innovation

 The First Intifada led the artists to question their use of art materials imported from Israel.
 Mansour recounts that the artists' group was inspired by Palestinian self-sufficiency: "People were planting vegetables in their gardens so as not to buy anything from Israel.
 We thought, 'Why don’t we do the same as artists?
 Why should we buy paint from Israeli shops and then use it to paint against them?'."
-The artists instead started exploring local media including wood, clay, chalk, animal glue, straw, mud, leather and natural plant-based dyes such as coffee, olive oil, henna, tea and spices.
+The artists instead started exploring local media including lime, wood, clay, chalk, animal glue or animal fat, straw, mud, leather and natural plant-based dyes such as coffee, olive oil, henna, tea and spices.
+In doing so, the New Visions group tied the process of art production to the land itself, a political act of self-sufficiency.

 Both Mansour and Tamari worked with potter's clay, and added hay to improve its consistency.

-Tamari created works in this period featuring family groups in relaxed aspects and leisure activities such as chess and picnicking.
-Barakat, a painter, used wood and fire as his primary art materials, a technique known as pyrography.
-Nabil Anani used wood wrapped in sheep's leather, produced by a factory in Hebron/Khalil, and then dyed using natural dyes, and ingredients found in the kitchen, as listed above.
+Vera Tamari created works in this period featuring family groups in relaxed aspects and leisure activities such as chess and picnicking.
+Tamari continued this experimentation with medium for many years, including developing a technique for painting water colours on ceramic, media that usually do not mix.
+Her later work, Tale of a Tree (started in 2002), commemorated in ceramic each olive tree uprooted by Israeli settlers.

+Tayseer Barakat, a painter, used wood and fire as his primary art materials, a technique known as pyrography.

+Nabil Anani used wood wrapped in sheep's leather, produced by a factory in Hebron/Al Khalil in the occupied West Bank, and then dyed using natural dyes, and ingredients found in the kitchen, as listed above.
+He used these pigments to burn shapes into wood, "transforming surface damage into a visual language."

 All four artists utilized assemblages in their work, drawing from traditions of Islamic art and geometric patterns.